Are you ready to conquer your college admission dreams?

 The Math Section

-Types of Math Tested
+Categories of Math Tested

 The math questions are divided into four categories.
 Questions from all four categories appear in each test module.
 Across each module, questions are arranged from easiest to hardest, allowing you to have the best opportunity to demonstrate what you know and can do.